buildpacks/rfcs/text/0000-client-side-buildpack-registry.md

 ## Using a Buildpack from the Registry

-A buildpack can be pulled from the regsitry by running `pack pull-package` or `docker pull`.
+A buildpack can be pulled from the regsitry by running `pack pull-buildpack` or `docker pull`.
 However, most users will not consume the buildpack in such a raw format.
 The following sections describe how each persona will use the registry.

 ### Persona: Buildpack User